AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 - you only have a short window
 - you wake up groggy and sluggish
 - you sleep too long and feel worse
-- the schedule becomes stressful
+- the schedule itself becomes stressful

-### Best Nap Approach
+## Best nap approach

 For most people, a short nap works better than a long one.